 Located about two hours north of Pittsburgh, it is an easy day trip.
 The quaint town offers tons of shopping and nightlife-- you’ll have a hard time leaving.
 Make sure to also check out Presque Isle State Park located on a sandy peninsula that juts out into the lake-- the views are stunning!

-Not far from Erie, PA is Chautauqua located in just over the border in New York.
+Not far from Erie, PA, is Chautauqua, located in just over the border in New York State.

 This little lake town is a part of the same wine growing region as Erie, and has been producing stellar wine for decades.
 This would be a perfect day trip from Pittsburgh-- one where you can get out of the city and appreciate a town that moves at a slower pace.

-Chautauqua is also home to the Chautauqua Institution that offers innovative classes for continued education throughout the year.
+Chautauqua is also home to Chautauqua Institution that offers innovative classes for continued education in the summer.
 It is also a wonderful place to go and see concerts and shows throughout the summer months.

 61 County Line Dr.